 The exam is internal.
-Based on hand-ins by the student and evaluation from the internship company the supervisor assess the students internship process.
-The student must pass the internship in order to register for the BA project exam.
+Based on hand-ins by the graduate and evaluation from the internship company the supervisor assess the graduates internship process.
+The graduate must pass the internship in order to register for the Bachelor Project exam.
+It is graded according to the 7-point scale.